hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250618880v1-omega-can-llms-reason-outside-the-box-in-math-evaluating-exploratory.md

 ---
 layout: default
-title: OMEGA: Can LLMs Reason Outside the Box in Math?
-Evaluating Exploratory, Compositional, and Transformative Generalization
+title: "OMEGA: Can LLMs Reason Outside the Box in Math?
+Evaluating Exploratory, Compositional, and Transformative Generalization"
 ---

 # OMEGA: Can LLMs Reason Outside the Box in Math?
 Evaluating Exploratory, Compositional, and Transformative Generalization